Waldensians: United States

 In 1906, through the initiative of church forces in New York City, Waldensian interest groups were invited to coalesce into a new entity, The American Waldensian Aid Society (AWS), organized "to collect funds and apply the same to the aid of the Waldensian Church in Italy and elsewhere ... and to arouse and maintain interest throughout the US in the work of said Church."
 Today, this organization continues as the American Waldensian Society.
 The American Waldensian Society recently marked its Centennial with a conference and celebrations in New York City.

 By the 1920s most of the Waldensian churches and missions merged into the Presbyterian Church due to the cultural assimilation of the second and third generations.

 The work of the American Waldensian Society continues in the United States today.
 The American Waldensian Society aims to foster dialogue and partnership among Waldensian Churches in Italy and South America and Christian churches within North America in order to promote a compelling vision of Waldensian Christian witness for North America.
 Thus, the American Waldensian Society makes public the contemporary and historic heritage to which Waldensian spirituality is committed: Tell the Story; Encourage "Crossings"; and Provide Financial Support.

 The best known Waldensian Churches in America were in New York, Monett, Missouri and in Valdese, North Carolina.
 The church in New York City was disbanded by the mid-1990s.

 The American Waldensian Society assists churches, organizations and families in the promotion of Waldensian history and culture.
 The society allies with those who work to preserve their millennial heritage among their descendants.
-For example, over the course of 45years, the Old Colony Players in Valdese, North Carolina, have staged From this Day Forward, an outdoor drama telling the story of the Waldenses and the founding of Valdese.
+For example, since 1968, the Old Colony Players in Valdese, North Carolina, have staged From This Day Forward, an outdoor drama telling the story of the Waldenses and the founding of Valdese.

 The Waldensian Presbyterian churches in the United States and the American Waldensian Society have links with the Italian-based Waldensian Evangelical Church, but, unlike the South American Waldensian communities, today they are independent institutions from the European organization.